-In 1992 she won first prize in the vocal section of the AUSTRALIAN BROADCASTING CORPORATION’s YOUNG PERFORMER AWARD and in 1993, the AUSTRALIAN SINGING COMPETITION’s FAIGEN AWARD, enabling her to undertake study at the BRITTEN-PEARS SCHOOL.
+Lisa Harper-Brown is a past first prize winner of the vocal section of the AUSTRALIAN BROADCASTING CORPORATION’s YOUNG PERFORMER AWARD and a recipient of the AUSTRALIAN SINGING COMPETITION’s FAIGEN AWARD, which enabled her to study at the BRITTEN-PEARS SCHOOL.

-He first operatic engagements were for the WEST AUSTRALIAN OPERA where, between 1994 and 1996, she appeared as The First Lady in THE MAGIC FLUTE, in the title rôle of Handel’s ALCINA and as Rosalinde in DIE FLEDERMAUS.
+Her first operatic engagements were for the WEST AUSTRALIAN OPERA where, between 1994 and 1996, she appeared as The First Lady in THE MAGIC FLUTE, in the title role of Handel’s ALCINA and as Rosalinde in DIE FLEDERMAUS.

-She appeared as the First Lady in THE MAGIC FLUTE for HAMBURG STATE OPERA during 2006.
+In Europe her roles have included the First Lady in THE MAGIC FLUTE for HAMBURG STATE OPERA.